fcoomans/HTB-machines/Cypher/README.md

 #### 💡Cypher queries discovered

-Attempting an SQLi with payload `admin'` for the `username` parameter reveals that the site is actually using Cypher queries.
+Attempting an SQLi with payload `admin'` for the `username` parameter reveals that the site is actually Cypher queries.
-This immediately reminded me of the queries in BloodHound as that program also uses Cypher for its queries.
+This immediately reminded me of the queries in BloodHound, as that program also uses Cypher for its queries.

 ```
 fcoomans@kali:~/htb/cypher$ curl -s -X POST -H 'Content-Type: application/json' --data-binary "{\"username\":\"admin'\",\"password\":\"admin\"}" http://cypher.htb/api/auth